fabiofabrizi/pands-project/README.md

 All the variables are measured in centimetres (cm).

-A sepal is the part of a flower that function as protection from a flower in bud, and often as support for the petals when in bloom.
+A sepal is the part of a flower that functions as protection for a flower in bud, and often as support for the petals when in bloom.

 <img src="images/640px-sepal.svg.png" alt="Sepal Explanation" >